 Ralph Martin, President - Renewal Ministries

 Vernon is currently a board member of Renewal Ministries of Canada.
-He also serves on the Vancouver Archdiocesan Pastoral Council, the Evangelization Advisory Committee, and the Permanent Diaconate Advisory Committee.
-Previously, Vernon was National Catholic Advisor to the Alpha Board of Directors of Canada and chair of the Vancouver Catholic Charismatic Renewal Service Committee.
+He also serves on the Vancouver Archdiocesan Pastoral Council.
+Previously, Vernon was National Catholic Advisor to the Alpha Board of Directors of Canada.

 In October 2010, Vernon was awarded the Pro Ecclesia et Pontifice (For Church and Pope) Cross by Pope Benedict the XVI.
 It is the highest medal that can be awarded to the laity by the Pope.
 It was presented to him for his work and leadership in the New Evangelization at Holy Rosary Cathedral, Vancouver by Archbishop J. Michael Miller, CSB (see photo).